This year we are starting on a Monday and finishing the following Tuesday.

-We will then use a lottery system to determine the allocation of places and will let you know whether you have a place by January 20th.
+We will use a lottery system similar to last year to determine the allocation of places and will let you know by January 14th whether you have a place.

 We hope that this will enable a balance to be struck between our deep wish to both include as many returning campers as we can, while also making space for new participants.